kaltura/DeveloperPortalDocs/documentation/PlayKit/KalturaAnalyticsPlugin-Android.md

 ```

-## Setting the plugin config, initiates onLoad in the plugin
+### Setting the Plugin Configuration to Initiate onLoad in the Plugin

-In order for the Kaltura Analytics Plugin to start loading, you need to set
-the plugin config you created -
+To enable the Kaltura Analytics Plugin to start loading, you'll need to set the plugin configuration you created as follows:

 ```
 PlayerConfig config = new PlayerConfig();